TULSA MAN SENTENCED TO 20 YEARS IN FEDERAL PRISON FOR MONEY LAUNDERING CONSPIRACY AND AGREES TO $117,000 CRIMINAL FORFEITURE JUDGMENT

 According to court documents, from June 2011 through November 2012, Yanez admitted to making rental payments on two properties in Tulsa that were rented for the purpose of storing and distributing marijuana and methamphetamine.
 Yanez also admitted to making the rental payments using money he received from selling marijuana and methamphetamine, which he and other conspirators received from California, Texas, and elsewhere.

 Other defendants who have pleaded guilty and have been sentenced in this investigation on various drug-related offenses are:

 • Maicol Nunez-Guardado

 • John Mark McGinley will be sentenced on July 29, 2014

-United States District Judge Claire Eagan also entered a joint and several criminal forfeiture money judgment in the amount of $117,000 against Yanez, Fuentes-Diaz, Nunez-Guardado, and Arechiga.
+United States District Court Judge Claire V. Eagan also entered a joint and several criminal forfeiture money judgment in the amount of $117,000 against Yanez, Fuentes-Diaz, Nunez-Guardado, and Arechiga.